Why Do Enterprise Multiples Predict Expected Stock Returns?

 - The theory of limits to arbitrage suggests that if an arbitrageur’s cost to exploit the mispricing is too high, then the mispricing may not be a transitory phenomenon (Shleifer and Vishny,1997).

-- To the extent that managing short positions is costly, and if costly market frictions continue to exist as well as investor expectation errors persist, the authors conclude that the EM effect may continue in the future.
+- To the extent that managing short positions is costly, and if costly market frictions continue to exist and investor expectation errors persist, the authors conclude that the EM effect may continue in the future.

 The enterprise multiple (EM) effect has been documented across global stock markets.
 EM is a robust predictor of expected average returns and generates a stronger value effect than traditional value metrics.
 We find evidence the EM effect is primarily attributable to mispricing and cannot be explained by higher systematic risk.
 We document that earnings announcement returns, forecast errors, and forecast revisions all support the notion that the EM effect is driven by mispricing associated with predictable investor expectation errors.
 Finally, we show that the EM effect is stronger during times of strong market sentiment, which also supports the mispricing based hypothesis.